Steven-sone/Forgotten_Florida_50_Miles_Marathon_Analysis/README.md

 Add a column named "total_minutes" to represent the time in minutes instead of hours and minutes.

 Latitude and Longitude:
-Add two columns named "latitude" and "longitude" to capture geographic coordinates, which will later be combined into a "latlong" column.
+Add two columns named "latitude" and "longitude" to capture geographic coordinates from city and state columns which will later be combined into a "latlong" column.

 Latlong:
 Add a column named "latlong" to combine latitude and longitude values, which will be used later for visualization to pinpoint participants' locations in relation to the race.